anavrit/Deep-Q-Learning-Networks/REPORT.md

 **Network Architecture**

 The input to the network is equivalent to the state size of the game.
 The final network architecture selected, after testing five different architectures (see Plot of Rewards), is a double DQN with four fully-connected hidden layers of 256, 128, 64 and 32 units, in sequence.
 All these layers are separated by Rectifier Linear Units (ReLu).
 Finally, a fully-connected linear layer projects to the output of the network, i.e., the Q-values for each of the four actions.
 The optimization employed to train the network is Adam.
+Training is stopped at 1200 episodes after which further performance improvements were not observed.

+The trained weights are available in `/Resources/double_dqn_trained_weights_256x128x64x32_.pth`.

 **Hyper-parameters**